hyperledger-archives/aries-acapy-plugin-toolbox/README.md

 Note that you do not need to load any other plugins for this transport but you can by specifying `--plugin` as shown in the examples above.

-### Connection Roles

-This plugin takes advantage of the concept of "roles" as built in to Aries Cloud Agent - Python.
-Currently, this is a simple string stored along with other connection details.
-In order to access the "admin" protocols, the originating connection of the message must have a role of "admin."
-In the examples above and in the docker demos, `--invite` is used to generate an invitation at startup and `--invite-role admin` causes the connection resulting from that invitation to have the role of `admin`.
-Using the toolbox, you can create more invitations with the "admin" role and use these invitations on other devices or given to others with administrative privileges on your agent.